EliAndrewC/l7r/setting/budgets.md

 A few units used in the conversion math:

 - **mu**: a unit of area equal to 1/15 hectare
 - **shi** (dan, 石): the Chinese grain measure, and a slippery one - it took two forms that share the character and changed size by era.
 As a *volume* it ran ~59 litres in the Tang dynasty and ~100 litres by modern times (1 dan = 10 dou = 100 sheng, a bit over a bushel); as a *weight* a dan/picul was 120 jin.
-The ~155.168-jin equivalence used in spots below reflects a *modern* ~100-litre dan (the larger, modern dan) figured at *milled* (white-rice) density of ~0.78 kg/litre - consistent with the ~150 kg milled-rice koku noted below, not the lighter brown/unhulled density of the volumetric koku - whereas the Hunan yield figures below use the smaller *Tang* ~59-litre dan - so the word "shi" does not denote a single fixed quantity here; watch which era's dan a given figure assumes.
+The ~155.168-jin figure for a dan reflects a *modern* ~100-litre dan of *milled* (white) rice: ~77.6 kg, or ~155 jin at 0.5 kg per modern jin.
+That is a *milled* basis, distinct from the brown/unhulled volumetric koku below, whereas the Hunan yield figures below use the smaller *Tang* ~59-litre dan - so the word "shi" does not denote a single fixed quantity here; watch which era's dan a given figure assumes.
 - **jin** (catty): a unit of weight with two values in play.
 The *historical* (Tang-era) catty was ~1.33 lbs (~0.6 kg) and is what the koku conversions below use; the *modern* Chinese jin is 0.5 kg, and that is the basis of the twentieth-century Hunan yield figures.
 - A traditional reference figure: 3.33 shi of rice is enough to feed a person for a year
-- **1 koku is ~180 liters** (~48 US gallons, roughly 5 bushels), which as unhulled/brown rice weighs about 135 kg (~300 lb); this volumetric koku anchors the cross-conversion paths below (the commonly cited ~150 kg / ~330 lb koku is the milled-rice equivalent)
+- **1 koku is ~180 liters** (~48 US gallons, roughly 5 bushels).
+The koku's weight depends on milling state: ~150 kg (~330 lb) as the *brown* rice (genmai) in which the *kokudaka* system was assessed (the canonical figure), ~136 kg (~300 lb) milled to polished white, and ~187 kg as unhulled paddy.
+These standardized koku weights track one harvest losing husk then bran, so they descend across rough, brown, and milled rather than following raw bulk density.
+The cross-conversion paths below convert weight to koku-volume at ~138 kg per koku - near the ~136 kg milled-koku weight and ~8% under the ~150 kg brown kokudaka koku; that weight-to-volume basis is separate from whether a path also strips milling mass-loss (Path A does, landing in polished terms; Path B does not, staying in unmilled kokudaka terms).
+Either way, the ~8% slack is absorbed by the deliberately conservative round-number 3,000.

 #### Yield Reference